Gopalkholade/Fine-Tune-BERT-for-text-classification-with-TensorFlow/readme.md

 ## Fine-Tune BERT for Text Classification with tensorflow
-In this [project](https://www.coursera.org/projects/fine-tune-bert-tensorflow/), you will learn how to fine-tune a BERT model for text classification using TensorFlow and TF-Hub.
+This is a guided project with Coursera Project Network In this [project](https://www.coursera.org/projects/fine-tune-bert-tensorflow/), you will learn how to fine-tune a BERT model for text classification using TensorFlow and TF-Hub.

 ![alt text](https://drive.google.com/uc?id=1fnJTeJs5HUpz7nix-F9E6EZdgUflqyEu)